druan10/Edurange_XSS_XSRF/README.md

 Create second version that enables the user's browser xss filter header. header("X-XSS-Protection: 1"); //php command to enable this, this is the default Can be used for a more difficult version of this scenario, for more experienced students

+Fix lack of username & password sanitation users can enter any characters for their username and anything for their password as long as it fulfills the requirements Adding a ; to the username would break the password verification system as my code explodes lines on that character